GCUGrayArea/EventTrackerProject/README.md

 # SD27 homework, week 12 : Event Tracker

 This project calls on us to make a REST API delivering basic CRUD functionality for at least one table.
 For this specific project I've created a Spring boot app that allows a user to track their bar tabs over several nights out, including the location visited and the drinks purchased at each location via a MySQL database.
 Spring Data JPA is used to simplify coding of the API, so no explicit `EntityManager` objects or JPQL queries need be included.
 In addition to basic CRUD functionality, limited functionality is provided to filter the list of bar tabs by location.
+The EC2 deployment of this service can be accessed at `3.12.33.67:8088/EventTrackerREST`

 API endpoints and their functionality are as follows:
 | HTTP Verb | URI                                  | Request Body                                         | Response Body                                                            | Purpose           |